pecknigel/learning-resources/tenets.md

 ## Get Involved

-Know the standards processes.
 Join newsletters.
-Check in on the W3C.
+Join mailing lists.
+Ask questions.
 Contribute to discussions.
+Know the standards processes.
+Check in on the W3C and friends.

 ## Master Task Switching